Missions Introduction

 Gantt Chart Timeline Settings

-Users can set the start date/end date of the Gantt chart timeline, and also set the text content displayed on the timeline
+Users can set the start date/end date of the Gantt chart timeline, and also set the text content displayed on the timeline.

 Mission Settings